HLR/HetSaul/saul-examples/README.md

    (t: ConllRawToken) => t.POS :: Nil
 }
   ```
-this line of code defines a feature vector that is generated using the pos-tag of the original class of the entitiy that this property is assigned to (that is ConllRawToken class).
+This line of code defines a feature vector that is generated using the pos-tag of the original class of the entitiy that this property is assigned to (that is ConllRawToken class).
 The type of the feature is discrete.
-The list of possibilities for other types of feature functions are listed in saul in edu.illinois.cs.cogcomp.lfs.data_model.attributes.features._
+The list of possibilities for other types of feature functions are listed in saul in `edu.illinois.cs.cogcomp.lfs.data_model.attributes.features._`

 #### Defining edges